cs-ssa-w22/final-project-ocean-s-4/notebooks/README.md

-This folder includes all our draft codes, they will not run successfully but are our explorations.
+This folder includes all our draft codes, they are our explorations.